-Despite these numbers and these types of high profile cases, many businesses are still unclear as to whether or not they’re actually covered for this type of risk or simply feel that cyber insurance coverage is not something they need.
+Despite these numbers and these types of high profile cases, some businesses are still unclear as to whether or not they’re actually covered for this type of risk or simply feel that cyber insurance coverage is not something they need.

-We’d like to help clear up some of the misconceptions that are out there about cyber insurance coverage.
+With that in mind, we’d like to help clear up some of the misconceptions that are out there about cyber insurance coverage.

 “We’re not a mega-corporation, so we don’t need cyber insurance coverage.”

 Cyber insurance is more than coverage against hackers – it covers human error and losses caused by employees.
 There’s a common misconception that cyber criminals are only interested in targeting large corporations, but that’s not necessarily the case.
 Smaller companies can be easier to hack because they lack the resources and protective barriers of larger ones.
 They’re even targeted sometimes as a point of entry to gain access to more sizable vendors or customers.
 No matter what industry you’re in, if you provide services in a digital capacity, rely on a computer for your business, or collect any type of customer data or financial records (both digital or physical copies), cyber risk and data breach coverage should be part of your business insurance policy.

 “I’m sure I can manage on my own without having to get special insurance coverage.”